LucasCanete/KitchenAlarm/README.md

 </p>

 ## Project Status
-The project is still under development after version 1.
-Some new improvements that are being implemented for version 2 are:
+The project has been built but is still under test.
+Some of the testing points are:
-- [x] Grounded plane in both PCB layers to reduce noise
-- [x] SMD Components
-- [x] USB-C Port for battery charging
-- [x] Programming port to match usbasp

-These new features have already been implemented in the new KiCad design and can be seen in the **Hardware** directory.
-Once i solder the new pcb i will upload the results with pictures.
+- [ ] Correct charging of the battery (Led indicates when charging is not complete/complete)
+- [ ] Not battery does not get damaged because of the charges
+- [ ] No overheating of the battery